Jeane Kirkpatrick: Georgetown University

 In 1967, she joined the faculty of Georgetown University and became a full professor of government in 1973.
-She became active in politics as a Democrat in the 1970s, and was involved in the later campaigns of former Vice President and Democratic presidential candidate Hubert Humphrey.
+She became active in politics as a Democrat in the 1970s, and was involved in the later campaigns of former vice president and Democratic presidential candidate Hubert Humphrey.
 In addition to Humphrey, she was close to Henry Jackson, who ran for the Democratic nomination for president in 1972 and 1976.
 Like many in Jackson's circle she became identified with neoconservatism.
 Opposed to the candidacy of George McGovern in 1972, she joined with Richard V. Allen and others in co-founding the Committee on the Present Danger, which sought to warn Americans of Soviet Union's growing military power and the dangers that the organization believe were represented to the United States in the SALT II treaty.
 She also served on the Platform Committee for the Democratic Party in 1976.

-Kirkpatrick published articles in political science journals reflecting her disillusionment with the Democratic Party with specific criticism of the foreign policy of Democratic President Jimmy Carter.
+Kirkpatrick published articles in political science journals reflecting her disillusionment with the Democratic Party with specific criticism of the foreign policy of Democratic president Jimmy Carter.
 Her most well known essay, "Dictatorships and Double Standards", was published in Commentary magazine in November 1979.
-In the essay, Kirkpatrick mentioned what she saw as a difference between authoritarian regimes and the totalitarian regimes such as the Soviet Union; sometimes, it was necessary to work with authoritarian regimes if it suited American purposes: "No idea holds greater sway in the mind of educated Americans than the belief that it is possible to democratize governments, anytime and anywhere, under any circumstances ...
+In the essay, Kirkpatrick mentioned what she saw as a difference between authoritarian regimes and the totalitarian regimes such as the Soviet Union; sometimes, it was necessary to work with authoritarian regimes if it suited American purposes.
+She wrote: "No idea holds greater sway in the mind of educated Americans than the belief that it is possible to democratize governments, anytime and anywhere, under any circumstances ...
 Decades, if not centuries, are normally required for people to acquire the necessary disciplines and habits.
 In Britain, the road [to democratic government] took seven centuries to traverse ...
 The speed with which armies collapse, bureaucracies abdicate, and social structures dissolve once the autocrat is removed frequently surprises American policymakers."